kerezsiz42/scanner-operator2/README.md

 }
 ```

-The initial UI looks like the following in it's rendered form.
+The initial UI looks like the following in it's rendered form:

 ![Initial Rendered UI](docs/initial-ui.png)

-With all this done we can confirm that with this setup we can develop a modern UI with a fast and easy to understand iteration loop since all components are configured correctly to get the resulting Javascript, CSS and HTML files.
+With all this done, we can confirm that with this setup, we can develop a modern UI with a fast and easy-to-understand iteration loop, as all components are configured correctly to generate the resulting JavaScript, CSS, and HTML files.

 ## Exploration of the Idea

-The goal of this operator is to give constant feedback about the security status of our Kubernetes Cluster.
-It collects and scans container images using an external tool that can run in a Pod and consequently as a Job.
+The goal of this operator is to provide constant feedback about the security status of our Kubernetes cluster.
+It collects and scans container images using an external tool that can run in a Pod and, consequently, as a Job.
 In our test, we will install the custom resource in the default namespace.

-The controller-manager will be subscribed to certain events and therefore notified by the Kubernetes API each time a new Pod is started and it will look into the connected database in order to decide if it should start a new scan Job or not.
-Successful Jobs return their results by calling an endpoint on the REST API that is provided by the operator.
+The controller-manager will be subscribed to certain events and will therefore be notified by the Kubernetes API each time a new Pod is started.
+It will check the connected database to determine whether it should start a new scan Job.
+Successful Jobs return their results by calling an endpoint on the REST API provided by the operator.
 The service that connects to the operator deployment can be accessed from the outside either through an ingress or by using port-forwarding.

 ![Architecture](docs/architecture.png)

-We will make use of the publisher-subscriber architectural pattern which is an often used communication method between components of distributed systems.
-The advantage of this approach is the loose coupling and scalability it provides and that subscribers will get a faster - almost real-time - notification when an event occurs compared to polling which would involve the client calling the API repeatedly thereby cause unnecessary traffic.
-When a client loads the frontend code, it automatically subscribes to scan events by using Websocket.
-Once such event occurs the client can load the result from the same REST API and display them in a list on the user interface.
+We will utilize the publisher-subscriber architectural pattern, which is a commonly used communication method between components of distributed systems.
+The advantage of this approach is the loose coupling and scalability it provides, as well as the fact that subscribers receive faster—almost real-time—notifications when an event occurs, compared to polling, which would involve the client repeatedly calling the API and causing unnecessary traffic.
+When a client loads the frontend code, it automatically subscribes to scan events using WebSocket.
+Once such an event occurs, the client can load the results from the same REST API and display them in a list on the user interface.

 ![Sequence Diagram](docs/sequence-diagram.png)

 ### Grype and CVEs

-We will be using [Grype](https://github.com/anchore/grype) which is a vulnerability scanner for container images and filesystems.
-It will do essence of the work.
-A scanning process results in some collection of [CVEs](https://www.cve.org/), which draw our attention to weaknesses in computational logic found in software and hardware components that, when exploited results in a negative impact to confidentiality, integrity, or availability of our product.
+We will be using [Grype](https://github.com/anchore/grype), which is a vulnerability scanner for container images and filesystems.
+It will handle the essence of the work.
+The scanning process results in a collection of [CVEs](https://www.cve.org/), which highlight weaknesses in computational logic found in software and hardware components that, when exploited, can negatively impact the confidentiality, integrity, or availability of our product.

-It supports multiple type of outputs, but from them [OWASP CycloneDX](https://cyclonedx.org/specification/overview/) [SBOM](https://www.cisa.gov/sbom) (software bill of materials) - an object model which shows a nested inventory or a list of ingredients that make up software components - contains probably the most information, so we will use that.
-Furtunately there is a Go library available to us that supports this format, so we can add it to our project dependencies:
+Grype supports multiple types of outputs, but among them, [OWASP CycloneDX](https://cyclonedx.org/specification/overview/) [SBOM](https://www.cisa.gov/sbom) (software bill of materials)—an object model that shows a nested inventory or list of ingredients that make up software components—contains probably the most information, so we will use that.
+Fortunately, there is a Go library available to us that supports this format, so we can add it to our project dependencies:

 ```sh
 go get github.com/CycloneDX/cyclonedx-go